-Just because this cruise is family friendly doesn’t mean adults won’t have a great time, too.
+Kids are happy doing what they want to do and adults will have a great time to.
 Casino Royale boasts 300 slot machines and a variety of table games.
-An adults-only swimming pool in the Solarium is the perfect place to relax and unwind.
+The adults-only swimming pool in the Solarium is the perfect place to relax and unwind.
 Visit the ship’s many themed bars and lounges at night to let loose, or be entertained with late night comedy and disco-dancing.
 The ship’s Royal Promenade is fun for the whole family with shops, restaurants, and street-fair-style parades.

 Independence of the Seas Food

-The three-deck formal dining room aboard this fantastic Royal Caribbean ship serves gourmet food for breakfast, lunch, and dinner.
-Specialty dining experiences include the family-friendly 50s-diner-style burger joint Johnny Rockets with outdoor seating, delicious Italian food in Portofino’s, steakhouse style dining at Chops Grille, and Ben & Jerry’s ice cream for an additional fee.
-Buffet-style food service is available during meal times at the Windjammer Café.
-Snacks are available 24 hours a day in Café Promenade or delivered directly to your room.
+The formal dining room is over three tiers and serves gourmet food for breakfast, lunch, and dinner.
+Specialty dining experiences are available at a small charge and include the family-friendly 50s-diner-style burger joint Johnny Rockets with outdoor seating, delicious Italian food in Portofino’s, steakhouse style dining at Chops Grille, and Ben & Jerry’s ice cream for an additional fee.
+If you want a quick bite then pop into Windjammer Café or grab a quick snack at the Café Promenade.

 Independence of the Seas Staterooms

-Standard stateroom options onboard Independence of the Seas include interior, promenade-view, exterior, balconies, and suites.
+Standard stateroom options onboard Independence of the Seas include interior, promenade-views, exterior, balconies and suites.
 Special family cabins offer extra space for more than two passengers.
-Balconies feature a private outdoor seating area with spectacular views, perfect for eating your breakfast al fresco.
-The magnificent Presidential Suite sleeps 14 with four-bedrooms, four bathrooms, giant private balcony, and hot tub.
-Every Independence of the Seas stateroom includes a full-size, flatscreen TV, private bathroom with shower, telephone, and extensive wi-fi capabilities.
+Balconies feature a private outdoor seating area with spectacular views, perfect for eating your breakfast.
+It also includes a full-size flatscreen TV, a private bathroom with shower, a telephone, and extensive wi-fi capabilities.